-Joined the Navy at 17 years old.
+Joined the US Navy at 17 years old.
 Started with amphibians then was assigned to a mine sweeper.
 Did not see action and feels he was lucky about that.
 As the war ended was assigned alongside the occupation forces cleaning up the mine fields in Japan.
-From College Hill/Cincinnati.

 A B-17 pilot with the 457th Bomb Group in the European Theater.
 Went on to serve in the U.S. Air Force for 40 years, 21 as a pilot and 19 as a civilian with Air Force Intelligence.